RuedigerMoeller/fast-serialization/README.md

 Notable also:

-* used in production in the Eurex Exchange's trading back end / middleware
+* used in production in the Eurex Exchange trading back end's middleware
 * JUptr.io's distributed system / NLP engine uses FST
 * Popular Apache Wicket supplementals use FST to speed up Wicket